dronesmith/Dronesmith-Cloud/forge_cloud.md

 ## API Documentation

 ### Access & API Key
 API keys are currently private and only given by special request.
-Any given API key should not be public.
-The following headers are required to make a valid request to the API.
+Any given API key should be kept secret.
+The following custom HTTP headers are required to make a valid request to the API.

 	curl -H user-email=<your-email> \
-		 -H user-pass=<mypass> \
 	 	 -H user-key=<apikey> \
-	 		stage.dronesmith.io/cloud/user/123abc
+	 		stage.dronesmith.io/api/user/123abc

-Without a valid api key and account, the server will respond with code `403` (not authorized).
+Without a valid api key and account, the server will respond with code `401` (not authorized).

-All api endpoints point to `stage.dronesmith.io/cloud/`.
+All api endpoints point to `stage.dronesmith.io/api/`.

-All api requests are handled as standard practice with `GET/POST/PUT/DELETE` HTTP headers.
+All api requests are handled in standard practice with `GET/POST/PUT/DELETE` HTTP headers.
 The responses will always be in [JSON](https://en.wikipedia.org/wiki/JSON) format.

+#### Gimme

+To obtain API keys, please contact [geoff@skyworksas.com](mailto:geoff@skyworksas.com).

 #### Error Handling
-User-defined errors besides `403`s will have the response code `400`.
+User-defined errors besides `401`s will have the response code `400`.
 Server side error codes *should not* happen, but if they do, you will see a `500` code. `400` errors will respond the following JSON object:

 Return **400**: